biell/alti-server/README.md

   * **allow [player]**<br>
     Use `/xx add allow [player]` to add players to this list and `/xx del allow [player]` to remove players from this list.
+See the `whitelist` command above for more information on why to use this.
 You can specify players via their VaporID, or if they are already a part of the `alti+server` player database (you must have database support enabled for this), then it will search for them by their player name or most recent in-game nickname.
 This feature is very useful when